nre-learning/antidote/docs/platform/curricula/lessons/presentations.rst

 SSH
   **Usage:** ``type: ssh``

     This one is pretty straightforward.
-A very common use case for showing Endpoints is to provide an interactive CLI terminal in the Antidote front-end.
+A very common use case for interacting with Endpoints is to provide an interactive CLI (Command Line Interface) terminal in the Antidote front-end.
 This is accomplished by connecting directly to the Endpoint via SSH, and using that connection to provide the experience to the web.
+Under the hood, the front-end uses Guacamole's SSH tunnel and Web console.

     As long as your Endpoint is configured to listen on the port you specify in the Presentation for SSH connections with the username ``antidote`` and ``antidotepassword``, Antidote will take care of